hideyuk1/react-kanto-pokedex/README.md

   </a>
 </p>

+Kanto Pokedex website made with React.js, using:
+- CSS Grid Layout for layout
-Kanto Pokedex website made with React.js, using CSS Grid Layout, react-transition-group, CSS transitions and Web Animations API.
+- react-transition-group, CSS transitions and Web Animations API for animations
+- ResizeObserver for images lazy loading

 ### 🏠 [Homepage](https://react-kanto-pokedex.vercel.app/)